2024 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-• You must live in the purchased home for five years
+- You must reside in the purchased home for five years

-• You must complete a homebuyer education course
+- You must take a homebuyer education course from an approved provider

 Pros and cons